DanijelHuis/ArchitectureDemo/README.md

 ## Coordinator
 Demo app uses coordinator pattern to decouple views.
 I like to inject coordinator into reducer/view model and not call it directly from the view, that way I can test it.

 Coordinator in demo app uses one enum split in sub-enums, each sub-enum has its own child coordinator.
 I have used many approaches in the past, including completely decentralised routes, standard parent-child coordinator and so on.
 I ended up using completely centrealised coordinator for simplicity and because I like having one function that can open any view in the app.
 Also having single mock for all unit tests is great.
+Note that my implementation of Coordinator is not perfect, I am aware of that (AnyView), it is built for ultimate convenience of use.

 ## SwiftUI
 App uses SwiftUI which works very well with unidrectional data flow.
 Some notes: